Bagan95/FadeFrameUI/README.md

 # FadeFrameUI
-This addon will hide the player frame, minimap, action bars and buff icon based on the following conditions:
+This addon will change the transparency of the player frame, minimap, action bars and buff icon based on the following conditions:
 - *if full health & mana, no target and out of combat.*

 # How to download and install the addon